isomerpages/moe-mayflowerpri/_holistic-education/Character & Citizenship Edu/Sexuality Education.md

 10\.
 Parents can contact the school at **6452 0849** or [mayflower\_ps@moe.edu.sg](mailto:mayflower_ps@moe.edu.sg) for discussion or to seek clarification about the school’s sexuality education programme.

-11\.
-Parents, who wish to attend the school sexuality education lessons, should contact the school to make the necessary arrangements.